Altinity/altinityknowledgebase/README.md

 # Welcome

-Welcome to the Altinity Knowledge Base Issues repository!
-This allows users to submit issues regarding the [Altinity Knowledge Base](https://kb.altinity.com).

-Issues can be either:

-* Problems with a page (typo, instructions that need updating, etc)
-* Recommendations
-* New page covering some topic you think that should be covered
+Welcome to the Altinity Knowledgebase!
+This Knowledgebase was established for Altinity Engineers and ClickHouse community members to work together to find common solutions.

+This knowledgebase is licensed under Apache 2.0.
+Contributors who submit to the Altinity Knowledgebase agree to the Altinity Contribution License Agreement.